SiliconLabs/wisun-br-linux/README.md

 Finally, you can run `wsbrd`.

-# Using IPv6 transparent proxy
+# Using IPv6 Transparent Proxy

-Transparent IPv6 proxy allows provide IPv6 connectivity to the Wi-SUN network without changing configuration of existing IPv6 infrastructure.
+Transparent IPv6 proxy provides IPv6 connectivity to the Wi-SUN network without changing configuration of existing IPv6 infrastructure.
 Once enabled:
-   - the Wi-SUN nodes will be seen like classical hosts on the network
+   - The Wi-SUN nodes will appear as classical hosts on the network
-   - the other hosts on the network will be able to reach them
+   - The other hosts on the network will be able to reach them
-   - the Wi-SUN nodes will be able to reach internet through the gateway of the host
+   - The Wi-SUN nodes will be able to reach the Internet through the gateway of the host
-   - if the upstream gateway provide global addresses and there is no firewall on the way (which is uncommon), hosts on the Internet can reach the Wi-SUN nodes
+   - If the upstream gateway provides global addresses and there is no firewall on the way (which is uncommon), hosts on the Internet can reach the Wi-SUN nodes

 To enable this feature:
    - The `neighbor_proxy` parameter must be set to the name of the upstream network interface.
-   - The `ipv6_prefix` parameter must be set to the same prefix than the hosting network.
+   - The `ipv6_prefix` parameter must be set to the same prefix as the hosting network.
    - IPv6 forward must be enabled on the host (with `sysctl net.ipv6.conf.all.forwarding=1`).
 Note that [enabling